perhegg/atm/readme.md

 As a ATM operator
 In order for our costumers to withdraw funds
 I need make sure that <br> we only allow withdrawals if there are funds available

+As a Customer
+In order to keep my funds secure
+I want a secure Pin code & an expiry date <br> on my card that allows only me access to my funds

+As a ATM operator
+In order to allow access active customers
+I want to allow withdrawals from only active accounts